Barnes Foundation: Planning the move

 In August 2006, the Barnes Foundation announced that it was beginning a planning analysis for the new gallery.
 The board selected Derek Gillman (formerly of the Pennsylvania Academy of the Fine Arts) as the new director and president.
 In June 2011, the foundation announced that it had surpassed its $200 million fund-raising goal, of which $150 million would go toward construction of the Philadelphia building and associated costs, and $50 million to the foundation's endowment.

 The foundation proceeded with plans to build a new facility in the 2000 block of the Benjamin Franklin Parkway, near the Rodin Museum and the Philadelphia Museum of Art.
 Tod Williams & Billie Tsien Architects of New York were lead architects of the building project.
-The building team also consisted of the Philadelphia-based firm, Ballinger, as associate architect; OLIN as landscape architect; and Fisher Marantz Stone as lighting designers.
+The project team included the Philadelphia-based firm, Ballinger, as associate architect; OLIN as landscape architect; and Fisher Marantz Stone as lighting designers.
 Aegis Property Group served as external project managers, with L. F. Driscoll as construction managers.
 Project executive Bill McDowell supervised and coordinated the project for the foundation.

 Construction for the new building began in fall, 2009 and the building opened in May, 2012.
 The new galleries were designed to replicate the scale, proportion and configuration of the original galleries in Merion.
 Reviews have praised the new facility, claiming the additional natural light has improved the viewing experience.
 The new site contains more space for the foundation's art education program and conservation department, a retail shop, and cafe.
 The building was designated LEED Platinum and received the 2013 AIA Institute Honor Award for Architecture, the 2013 Building Stone Institute Tucker Award, and the 2012 Apollo Award for Museum Opening of the Year.